-Since Marvel has an actual character called Satan as well as Mephisto who has claimed responsibility for Ghost Rider, as well as some back and forth attempts at consolidating the characters.
-Going by the MCP, it seems all appearances of "Satan" in the Ghost Rider series are really Mephisto, and the actual Satan mostly appears in stories related to Daimon Hellstorm.
+Since Marvel has an actual character called Satan as well as Mephisto who has claimed responsibility for Ghost Rider, there have been some back and forth attempts at consolidating the characters.
+Going by the MCP, it seems all appearances of "Satan" in the Ghost Rider series are really Mephisto, and the actual Satan mostly appears in stories related to Daimon Hellstrom.

 There's also the question of "Zarathos", the demon that Johnny Blaze is bonded with (he's unnamed at this point, and even the idea that he's bonded with a demon isn't really decided yet).
 The MCP gives him a "behind the scenes" appearance wherever the original Ghost Rider appears.
 I've opted not to do that and will only list him when he appears as a unique entity.